-What we’re missing is someone in Boston saying, “where there’s a will there’s a way,” but we don’t hear those words coming from Boston, when it comes to east-west Rail, at this stage.
+What we’re missing is someone in Boston saying, “where there’s a will there’s a way,” but we don’t hear those words coming from Boston, regarding east-west rail, at this stage.

-We do hear these word coming from Citizen’s for a Palmer Rail Stop’s recent post, “Plan B, the New NNEIRI.”
+We do hear these word coming from Citizen’s for a Palmer Rail Stop, in their recent post, “Plan B, the New NNEIRI.”

-We also hear these word coming form the Massachusetts Chapter of the Sierra Club in these comments on the East-West Rail Study.
+We also hear these words coming from the Massachusetts Chapter of the Sierra Club in their written comments on the draft East-West Rail Study Report.

 And we did hear these words (loudly) during Senator Lesser’s recent online rally for East-West Rail.

-Of course we will we will continue to advocate east-west rail but we all must realize that it won’t be easy and any forward progress is going to take time considering the current climate.
+Of course we will continue to advocate for east-west rail but we all must realize that it won’t be easy and any forward progress is going to take time considering the current climate.

 East-West Passenger Rail Study (Draft report)